ANNAMAE ROTMAN YOUNG ORGANIST COMPETITION – 2019

 • Eligibility – A competitor must be under 24 years of age as of August 1 of the competition year and be a resident of Kent County, MI or any county adjacent to Kent County and/or a resident student attending a junior high school, senior high school, college, or university in Kent County or any county adjacent to Kent County (Ottawa, Muskegon, Newaygo, Montcalm, Ionia, Barry, or Allegan Counties)

-• Application Date – Postmarked by March 5, 2018.
-Up to four applications will be accepted based on date received.
+• Application Date – Postmarked by February 8, 2019.
+A maximum of four applications will be accepted based on date of receipt.

 • Previous first place winners of this competition are eligible to compete in this competition again in two years.